wois-org/papelillo/README.md

 ## Testing

-By default Papelillo have a happy path test, if you want to test provider failures scenrios need to add in your test.exs file in the papelillo's section the key ":test_http_client" where the value must be the http mock that you have like HTTPoisonMock and then you can add expects in your test to simulate bad responses or something like that.
+By default Papelillo have a happy path test, if you want to test provider failures scenarios need to add in your test.exs file in the papelillo's section the key "http_client" where the value must be the http mock that you have like HTTPoisonMock and then you can add expects in your test to simulate bad responses or something like that.

-If you don't set the :test_http_client key in the config, the library uses a http_mock that simulates right responses from the provider.
+If you don't set the http_client key in the config, the library uses a http_mock that simulates right responses from the provider.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)